 Here are the details on how to prepare for your first visit.

 On your first visit, you will fill out paperwork and then meet with a clinician to discuss your reason for seeking services.
-Your clinician will explain our services and what is available to you (i.e., individual therapy, case management, med clinic services, etc).
+Your clinician will explain our services and what is available to you (i.e., individual therapy, community support services, psychiatric services, etc).
 They will ask questions about your current life stressors and your history.
 It is very important to bring the following documents with you to decrease wait time.

 - Insurance card and information of person insured

 - Social security card or Birth certificate (if client is a minor)